Ivole32/CraftControl/README.md

 # CraftControl - MIDI to Keyboard/Mouse Mapper

 A powerful and flexible MIDI controller mapping system that converts MIDI inputs from DJ controllers (like the DDJ FLEX4) into keyboard shortcuts and mouse movements.
-Perfect for controlling games, software, or any application like Mineraft with your DJ controller!
+Perfect for controlling games, software, or any application like Minecraft with your DJ controller!

 A full documentation can be found [here](https://github.com/Ivole32/CraftControl/wiki)